 Superintendents/Charter School Administrators will have access to an attachment feature on their district page of the Grants Management System.
 The signed assurances (as a complete document) must be uploaded there for NH DOE staff to review as they are going through your various applications for funds.

-You do not need to sign any program assurance that you will not be participating in or receiving funds for in the 2019-20 school year.
+You do not need to sign any program assurance that you will not be participating in or receiving funds for in that particular school year.

 Once NH DOE completes its allocation process for all Federal formula grants, the grant amounts will be uploaded into GMS as they are ready.
 We hope that will help in your planning efforts.
-Please remember that expenditures for approved grants for SY 2019-20 cannot begin before July 1, 2019.
+Please remember that expenditures for approved grants for a particular school year cannot begin before July 1 of that year.

 Individual program staff at the NH DOE sent your leaders that oversee federal fund programs (CTE Directors, Special Education Directors, Title Administrators, ESOL Directors) the information and application/requirement information as well.
 This includes, but is not limited to: information for the application process itself, equitable services documents, the IDEA excess cost tool and MOE calculator, etc.